Kpconway519/Project1/README.md

     if it doesn't have a way to check attendance beforehand, maybe there is a way to see search popularity for that event, or RSVP's or ticket sales.

 2. How are we gonna make the alerts work?
-    Start with email, move onto something more attention-getting if we have time.
+    Start with text, move onto something more attention-getting if we have time.

 3. Search Parameters